platformsh/template-builder/templates/wordpress/files/README.md

 ## Local settings

-This example looks for an optional `wp-config-local.php` alongside your `wp-config.php` file that you can use to develop locally.
+This example looks for an optional `wp-config-local.php` in the project root that you can use to develop locally.
 This file is ignored in git.

 Example `wp-config-local.php`: